1980is/rhcsa-9/Find.md

 Find files with at least 664 permissions.
 ``find -perm -664``

+Find files where the "owner" has at least execute permissions.
+``find -perm -100``

+Find files where "others" don't have read permission.
+``find \! -perm -o=r``

+Find files where at least "owner", "group" and "others" had read permissions.
+``find -perm /u=r,g=r,o=r``

 Find files with any of these permissions.
 ``find -perm /664``

+Find files where the "group" has at least write permission and "others" don't have read and write access.

+``sudo find /var/log/ -perm -g=w ! -perm /o=rw``

 ## By size